DCC-EX/dcc-ex.github.io/docs/trackmanager/index.rst

 This allows a throttle on track B set to DCX to operate in forward and reverse correctly for west bound engines

-So, you can take a standard DC motor only engines Cab road number on the side of the engine and assign it to one or more of up to 8 tracks/districts/blocks labeled A thru H then enter that same number into a throttle and control that Loco Cab # on each and every one of the assigned tracks.
+So, you can take a standard DC motor only engines Cab road number on the side of the engine and assign it to one or more of up to 8 tracks/districts/blocks labelled A thru H then enter that same number into a throttle and control that Loco Cab # on each and every one of the assigned tracks.

   * Valid Cab addresses are 1 to 10239.
   * Invalid Cab address is 0 zero.